 Seabed Observations and Sediment Sampling

 Observations of the seabed and sample collection were performed using the ROV Ventana, supported by the RV Pt.
 Lobos.
-The main camera on the ROV Ventana is a High Definition Insite Zues Plus, mounted on a 3-axis pan and tilt capable of +/- 45o of tilt.
+The main camera on the ROV Ventana is a Ikegama high definition camera with a HA10X5.2 Fujinon Zoom Lens mounted on a 3-axis pan and tilt capable of +/- 45o of tilt.
 Two manipulator arms and a sample drawer provide space and manipulation capabilities for sediment sampling.
-All available recorded video was annotated using MBARI’s computer annotation system, Video Information Capture with Knowledge Inferencing (VICKI).
+All available recorded video was annotated using MBARI’s computer annotation system, Video Annotation and Reference System (VARS).

 Video Transects

 Quantitative estimates of the densities of seabed organisms and objects were obtained from the analysis of video transects.
-For each video transects, the ROV camera was tilted toward the seabed and zoomed to provide a 1-1.5 m wide swath visible at the base of the image frame.
+For each video transect, the ROV camera was tilted toward the seabed and zoomed to provide a 1 m wide swath visible at the base of the image frame.
 Each transect was run at ~0.1-0.2 ms-1 over a distance of 100 m.
-Paired lasers (~33 cm apart) provided a reference scale for estimating the spatial dimensions of the video image.
+Paired lasers (~23 cm apart) provided a reference scale for estimating the spatial dimensions of the video image.
 Voucher specimens were collected as needed for additional taxonomic study.

-Video transects were annotated using the VICKI annotation system in a quantitative manner to provide estimates of the density (# m-2) of identifiable objects and organisms.
+Video transects were annotated using the VARS annotation system in a quantitative manner to provide estimates of the density (# m-2) of identifiable objects and organisms.
 Taxonomic identification of all megafauna was performed to the lowest practical taxonomic level.
 Because identification of organisms from video can be difficult, we were conservative in assignment of taxonomic names.
-All objects within a 1-1.5 m wide swath (width determined repeatedly during each transect using the paired laser system) were annotated (counted) along the length of the transect.
+All objects within a 1 m wide swath (width determined repeatedly during each transect using the paired laser system) were annotated (counted) along the length of the transect.
 To avoid bias in counts of the number of organisms due to field of view distortion, animals in the upper third of the image were not counted.
-Thus only those organisms passing through a 1-1.5 m wide swath in the lower 2/3 of the image were used for counts.
+Thus only those organisms passing through a 1 m wide swath in the lower 2/3 of the image were used for counts.
 The density of objects and organisms over a single transects was used a sample unit for further analyses.

 Sediment Samples